jozefg/blog/posts/2013-08-23-leaving-go.markdown

 Consider the keyword `range`.
 It's a deeply magical keyword that only works inside `for` loops on Go's primitive data structures.

-I like writing compilers so I end up dealing a lot with trees, want to have `range` traverse your AST for you?
-Tough!
+I like writing compilers so I end up dealing a lot with trees.
+I often want to have `range` traverse my AST?
+Tough, ain't gonna happen!

 This is just one example of many

-  - Only Go's primitive types my parameterize over other types
+  - Only Go's primitive types may by parameterized over other types
   - Only magical primitive functions may return 1 or 2 arguments depending on context
   - Only magical primitives have real parametric polymorphism
   - Only Go's primitives may have infix operators